-Task Description Duration Duration Details and outcomes and faculty are trained to use food recovery phone app.
+Та ask Description Duration Details and outcomes 1.
+Ensure that the students, staff, and faculty are trained to use food recovery phone app.
 1-12 months Coordinator will provide CalFresh awareness at food recovery phone application training to staff, faculty, and administrators that work directly with students who may be eligible for CalFresh.
 Coordinator will identify and utilize "teachable moments" to provide CalFresh outreach to students, staff, and faculty donating food to food recovery.
-2. Ensure that students receive all food recovered and that CalFresh outreach materials, application assistance and destigmatization messages are 1-12 months Coordinator will ensure that CalFresh materials and messages are available to be offered at all times during food recovery / when food is being redistributed.
+2. Ensure that students receive all food recovered and that CalFresh outreach materials, application assistance and de- stigmatization messages are provided 1-12 months Coordinator will ensure that CalFresh materials and messages are available to be offered at all times during food recovery / when food is being redistributed.